 Health and Inoculation

 It is the student's responsibility to get any necessary inoculations.
 For information about inoculations the student should check with the appropriate consulate in New York or the National Centers for Disease Control (US).

-As part of students' overseas program with New York University, students will be enrolled in an HTH Worldwide health insurance plan, at no additional cost, regardless of whether the students have NYU student health or have alternate health insurance coverage.
+As part of students' overseas program with New York University, students will be enrolled in an Geo Blue health insurance plan, at no additional cost, regardless of whether the students have NYU student health or have alternate health insurance coverage.